conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

     hello/1.0: Full package reference: hello/1.0#e6b11fb0cb64e3777f8d62f4543cd6b3:3d27635e4dd04a258d180fe03cfa07ae1186a828#67b887a0805c2a535b58be404529c1fe
     hello/1.0: Package folder /Users/carlosz/.conan2/p/c7796386fcad5369/p

-As you can see Conan generated two package ID's:
+As you can see Conan generated two *Package ID's*:

 * Package *738feca714b7251063cc51448da0cf4811424e7c* for Release
 * Package *3d27635e4dd04a258d180fe03cfa07ae1186a828* for Debug

-These two Package ID's are calculated taking the set of settings, options and some information about the requirements (we will explain this later in the documentation) and calculating a hash with them.
+These two *Package ID's* are calculated taking the set of settings, options and some information about the requirements (we will explain this later in the documentation) and calculating a hash with them.
 So, for example, in this case they are the result of the information depicted in the diagram below.